Azure/iotedge/edge-modules/api-proxy-module/readme.md

 This section describe a possible configuration that uses the docker registry module (https://hub.docker.com/_/registry) and azure blob storage (https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-blob) to Download images and upload data.

-We distinguish to kinds of configuration:
+We distinguish two kinds of configuration:
 #### Modules located at the root
 Make sure to remove port 443 that is opened by edgehub or use another port that is available on the image.